myles-lewis/cellGeometry/README.md

-Some users report difficulties with installing zellkonverter. cellGeometry can also be used with Seurat files although these become progressively slower with larger datasets as well as needing substantial amounts of RAM, so for datasets >1M cells we recommend persevering with zellkonverter and the h5ad format.
+Some users report difficulties with installing zellkonverter. cellGeometry can also be used with Seurat files although these become progressively slower with larger datasets as well as needing substantial amounts of RAM, so for datasets >1M cells we recommend persevering with zellkonverter and the h5ad format since it is much faster.
 We include example code for loading a Seurat file below as an alternative to h5ad.

 At time of writing the rds file (2.9 Gb) in Seurat format can be downloaded from CZ cellxgene repository directly using this link: https://datasets.cellxgene.cziscience.com/2ac906a5-9725-4258-8e36-21a9f6c0302a.rds

-CZ cellxgene state that Seurat support will be end after Dec 2024.
+CZ cellxgene state that Seurat support will end after Dec 2024.

 ```
 typist <- readRDS("08f58b32-a01b-4300-8ebc-2b93c18f26f7.rds")  # 15.5 GB in memory